smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 [![IMAGE](/img/getting_started/img6.png)](/img/getting_started/img6.png)

-If you run the ThanoSQL statement below, you can view the [tutorial in the ThanoSQL Technical Documentation](/en/tutorials/algorithm_list/).
+If you run the ThanoSQL statement below, you can view the [tutorials in the ThanoSQL Technical Documentation](/en/tutorials/algorithm_list/).

 ```sql
 %%thanosql